yohannjouanneau/dnd-combat-tracker/README.md

    - Group Name (e.g., "Goblin", "Orc Warrior")
    - Current HP and Max HP
    - AC (Armor Class)
+   - Initiative Bonus (optional)
    - Select a color for the group
+   - Add an image URL (optional)

 2. **Set up initiative groups:**
    - Each group can have a different initiative value
+   - Initiative automatically rolls d20 + bonus when created
    - Set count for how many combatants share that initiative
    - Example: 3 goblins with initiative 15, 2 goblins with initiative 12
-   - Click "Add Group" to add more initiative tiers
+   - Click "Add init group" to add more initiative tiers

 3. **Choose an action:**
-   - **Add to Combat**: Immediately add combatants to the current fight
+   - **Fight !**: Immediately add combatants to the current fight
-   - **Add to Parked Groups**: Save for later use in this encounter
+   - **Park Group**: Save for later use in this encounter
-   - **Save as Player**: Reuse this character in future encounters
+   - **Save player**: Reuse this character in future encounters

 ### Managing Combat

 - **Next/Previous Turn**: Navigate through the initiative order
+  - Use buttons or **Arrow Left/Right** keyboard shortcuts
+  - Active combatant automatically scrolls into view
-- **Apply Damage**: Enter amount and click the minus button
+- **Apply Damage**: Enter amount and click the minus button (or press Enter)
-- **Apply Healing**: Enter amount and click the plus button
+- **Apply Healing**: Enter amount and click the plus button (or press Enter)
 - **Toggle Conditions**: Click condition buttons to apply/remove effects
-- **Concentration**: Toggle concentration status for spell tracking
+- **Concentration**: Toggle concentration status directly in the combatant header
 - **Death Saves**: Click success/failure boxes for dying characters

+### Keyboard Shortcuts

+- **Arrow Right (→)**: Next turn
+- **Arrow Left (←)**: Previous turn

+> **Note**: Keyboard shortcuts are disabled when typing in input fields

 ### Using Saved Players

 1. Saved players appear in the "Saved Players" panel
-2. Click "Include" to load their stats into the form
+2. Click "Edit" to load their stats into the form
+3. Click "Fight !" to add them directly to combat
-3. Adjust initiative and HP as needed for this encounter
+4. Adjust initiative and HP as needed for this encounter
-4. Add to combat

 ## 📁 Project Structure